camlspotter/ocamloscope/README.md

 * `cmt` files.
 OCaml modules must be compiled with `OCAMLPARAM=_,bin-annot=1`, and the compiled source tree with `cmt` files must be kept.
 * For softwares installed by OPAM, `OPAMKEEPBUILDDIR=yes` is required to keep ths source files
-* OPAM 1.1.0 has a bug and cannot keep the compiler source even with `OPAMKEEPBUILDDIR=yes`.

 The following command should scrape the OCaml compiler source code and all the installed OCamlFind libraries and their corresponding OPAM build directorires, and stores the result under `data/` directory.